focus-editor/focus/LOG.md

     + Load project dirs from the global config
     + Load last opened project
     + Investigate why a new session is not created when opening a file by double click
-    - When a new instance is started, start a new session:
+    + When a new instance is started, start a new session:
         + Create a folder in the temp folder `session_{timestamp}`
         + Save project name
         + When an old session is present, copy over stuff from there (gracefully fail if can't reopen stuff)
         + Save up to 10 sessions (delete the rest when starting)
+    - Load previously opened editors from the last session:
+        - Save somehow:
+            + Have a file per buffer, with 2 editor slots, one optional (for the second editor)
+            + Do it every quick frame
+            + Measure how long it takes
+            - Save after saving the buffer
+            - Do it in a separate thread
+            - Save layout state alongside project (change the project file to "state") - have a version at the top
+        - If they are not modified and last modtime matches, load as is, together with the undo history
+        - If a buffer was modified:
+            - If the modtime matches the file, load as modified
+            - If the modtime of the file is later, load as modified and modified_on_disk
     - Save modified buffers together with some limited undo/redo history
-        - Do it every quick frame
     - On the splash screen list all previous sessions (one per project)
         - Display last edit time
         - Display project name